GustavoSantiago113/VacuumBot/README.md

 * Run through all my appartment using a single battery charge.
 * Be able to go through carpet and floor.
 * Have a central to unload the dirt and recharge.
-* Use sensors and push buttons to detect objects and communicate with the central.
+* Use sensors and push buttons to detect objects.
+* At the first time, maps the place using cameras or sensors.
+* Communicate with the central using radio.
+* After the place is mapped, the central corrects the path using RTK.
+* Have an app to monitor and start/end cleaning.